-Suffolk is home to over 50 miles of stunning coast paths and seeing as lockdown 3.0 means we can do precious little else, now is as good a time as any to wrap up warm, fill your lungs with fresh sea air and discover our scenic seashore.
-Here’s your definitive guide to the best seaside strolls and coastal walks in Suffolk (please see lockdown rules regarding walks before you set off – currently you can only do walks if you are local to them).
+Suffolk is home to over 50 miles of stunning coast paths and as the weather (theoretically) warms up, now is as good a time as any to tug on the wellies, fill your lungs with fresh sea air, and discover our scenic seashore.
+Here’s your definitive guide to the best seaside strolls and coastal walks in Suffolk.

 Walberswick circular route (7.6 miles)

 We couldn’t talk about bracing coastal walks in Suffolk without including this fabulous Walberswick route that takes in both beach and countryside.
 This is one for keen ramblers or walkers as the two routes are 7.6 or 8.3 miles.
 Only a small part of the walk is along the beach, but enough to blow away the post-Easter cobwebs.